marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Are you sure they are not shapechangers?

     MIKAEL (INTERRUPTS FIBBLESTIB)
-    Good day King Korboz!
+    Good day, King Korboz!
 We are humans who have come to Phandalin to defeat a dragon.
 We are here to ask for your help but it seems you have problems of your own.
 Maybe we can help each other?

     KING KORBOZ
     Bring me proof that you have taken care of the shapechanger and we will help you defeat the dragon.